-Before we go into the article concerning “What Every Husband Should Know About His Wife”, we have a You Tube comedy music link for you titled, “Things You Don’t Say to Your Wife” written and performed by Tim Hawkins.
+We encourage you to read the following article titled, “What Every Husband Should Know About His Wife.”
+But first we encourage you to watch a You Tube comedy video for you titled, “Things You Don’t Say to Your Wife” written and performed by Tim Hawkins.
 It’s pretty good advice (and funny too)!
-Please click onto the following link to enjoy:
+Please click onto the link to enjoy:

 Here’s another You Tube comedy music video for you, which you might find helpful (as well as funny).
-It’s written and performed by Dante:
+This comedy song is written and is performed by Dante:

-And then, after reading the article below, we have a link to an additional article, which could further help you in your relationship with your wife.
+And then, after reading the article below, we provide a link to an additional article to read, which could further.

 And now for the article:

 WHAT EVERY HUSBAND SHOULD KNOW ABOUT HIS WIFE: